pnsawant/dft-installers/README.md

 # DFT Installers

-This repository contains codes that I have written to install DFT codes like Quantum ESPRESSO, GPAW on various platforms.
+This repository contains programs that I have written to install DFT codes like Quantum ESPRESSO, GPAW on various platforms.

 The GPAW folder contains:
 1) Bash Script to silently install GPAW on Google Colab